gtracy/slack-stuart/README.md

       * Set the URL to be http://yourhostname/slack
       * Method should be POST
       * Label should be Stuart or whatever you name it in your config file
+      * Note the token on the config page.
+You'll need it for your config page.
     1. Create an Inbound Webhook
       * From the "Setup Instructions",
           * Copy the "Unique Webhook URL" from Slack into your config.js file